dgaydukov/cert-ocpjp11/files/ocpjp11.md

         complexity but with greater compiler complexity
     * MISC (minimal instruction set computer) - used in educational purposes
         * OISC (one instruction set computer)
 * microarchitecture - internal design of cpu.
-Processors with different microarchitecture can have common instruction set, like intel and AMD although have different internal design, yet share same set of instructions/registers. it represented as connection of machine elements which can be anything from registers to complete ALU (arithmetic logic unit) Concept of distinct microarchitecture as compare to instruction set was developed by IBM.
+Processors with different microarchitecture can have common instruction set, like intel and AMD, although have different internal design, yet share same set of instructions/registers. it represented as connection of machine elements which can be anything from registers to complete ALU (arithmetic logic unit) Concept of distinct microarchitecture as compare to instruction set was developed by IBM.
 Instruction may specify: